markphaynes89/valorant-menu/README.md

 # How to download
 1. Open the Releases tab.
 2. Download the latest release.
+3. Extract the files.
-3. Run the launcher using Administrator permissions.
+4. Run the launcher as Administrator.
-4. Open the game and press F8 to open the menu.
+5. Open the game and press F8 to open the menu.